-Yesterday’s terrorist attack on a mosque in Quebec City has many children frightened about their safety.
+Yesterday’s attack at the Ariana Grande concert has many children frightened about their safety.
 Why did it happen?
 Could it happen to us?
 The recent world events are difficult enough for adults to grasp and comprehend, so it’s just that much harder to discuss these complex events with children.
 Parents are wondering what they can do to ease their child’s fears.
 Here are some points of consideration when building your approach:

 - Filter and Process Information